North Korea Tests Ballistic Missile, US To Avoid Escalation

 "This was no surprise," the official said.
 "The North Korean leader likes to draw attention at times like this."

-The latest test comes a day after Trump held a summit meeting with Japanese Prime Minister Shinzo Abe, and also follows Trump's phone call last week with Chinese President Xi Jinping.
+The latest test comes a day after Trump held a summit meeting with Japan's Prime Minister Shinzo Abe, and also follows Trump's phone call last week with China's President Xi Jinping.

-"I just want everybody to understand, and fully know, that the United States of America is behind Japan, our great ally, 100 percent," Trump told reporters in Palm Beach, Florida, speaking alongside Abe.
+"I just want everybody to understand, and fully know, that the US is behind Japan, our great ally, 100 per cent," Trump told reporters in Palm Beach, Florida, speaking alongside Abe.
 He made no further comments.

 Abe called the launch "absolutely intolerable" and said North Korea must comply with UN Security Council resolutions.